 Documents in the 1822 estate files of Ann Williamson of Nash (now Wilson) County include several references to the sale or “hier” of enslaved people.
 Williamson was the widow of Joseph Williamson, and Bartley Deans was her executor.

 A partial inventory in Williamson’s estate records also lists Arch, Rachel and Pat.
-Rachel and Pat are listed together at one place in documents and may have been mother and daughter.
-(Note that, as she was only ten years old in 1822, the Pat in in Williamson’s estate could not have been the Pat in her will.)
+Rachel and Pat are listed together at one place in the documents and may have been mother and daughter.
+(Note that, as she was only ten years old in 1822, the Pat in Williamson’s estate could not have been the Pat in her 1807 will.)

-A receipt for partial proceeds from the sale of Jack to John Watson, executor of Luke Collins:
+Williamson’s estate also included a man named Jack.
+Below, a receipt for partial proceeds from the sale of Jack to John Watson, executor of Luke Collins:

 Estate of Ann Williamson (1822), North Carolina Wills and Estates, 1665-1998 [database on-line], http://www.ancestry.com.